 6 data points x 60 min x 24 hours x 365 days x 0.001 DDU weight = 3 153.6 DDUs

-As stated above, for the GA release of Davis data units, cloud integration metrics (including AWS and Azure supporting services and VMware) are provided free of charge.
-These metrics will consume DDUs and be billed for in a future release.
-The logic here is that all metrics that belong to a OneAgent monitored host are either part of the basic value package (these are not custom metrics) or they count against the included custom metrics that come with each host unit.
+Supporting services for AWS and Azure consume DDUs.
+The logic here is that all metrics that belong to a OneAgent-monitored host are either part of the basic value package (these are not custom metrics) or they count against the included custom metrics that come with each host unit.
 All other extension or integration metrics consume DDUs.

 Yes, you can select which individual AWS and Azure services are monitored.
 All "supporting services" are available for monitoring on an opt-in basis.
 Also, by leveraging tag filtering, you can opt-out of monitoring individual "Core services" (those services that are automatically monitored).